wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

       -Data is resilient in the event of one entire AZ destruction -Designed for 99.9% availability over a given year -Backed with the Amazon S3 Service Level Agreement for availability.
+      - Support SSL for data in transit and encryption of data at rest -